 <H1> Key Vocabulary

-Electromagnetic spectrum- entire range of electromagnetic radiation.
+Electromagnetic spectrum- Entire range of electromagnetic radiation.

-Gamma rays- highest energy waves in the electromagnetic spectrum, with the shortest wavelength and highest frequencies.
+Gamma rays- Highest energy waves in the electromagnetic spectrum, with the shortest wavelength and highest frequencies.

-Frequency- number of cycles or waves that pass a particular point in one second, measured in hertz (Hz)
+Frequency- Number of cycles or waves that pass a particular point in one second, measured in hertz (Hz)

-Infrared radiation- waves with longer wavelengths than visible light, but shorter than microwaves, felt like heat.
+Infrared radiation- Waves with longer wavelengths than visible light, but shorter than microwaves, felt like heat.

-Microwaves- waves with longer wavelengths than infrared radiation, but shorter than radio waves, used in communication and cooking.
+Microwaves- Waves with longer wavelengths than infrared radiation, but shorter than radio waves, used in communication and cooking.

-Radio waves- waves with longest wavelengths and lowest frequencies, used in communication because they can travel long distances in the atmosphere.
+Radio waves- Waves with longest wavelengths and lowest frequencies, used in communication because they can travel long distances in the atmosphere.

-Ultraviolet light- waves with shorter wavelengths than visible light, but longer than X-rays, emitted by the sun.
+Ultraviolet light- Waves with shorter wavelengths than visible light, but longer than X-rays, emitted by the sun.

-Visible light- waves that are visible to the human eye, ranging from violet to red.
+Visible light- Waves that are visible to the human eye, ranging from violet to red.

-Wavelength- distance between two consecutive peaks or troughs in a wave, measured in meters or nanometers.
+Wavelength- Distance between two consecutive peaks or troughs in a wave, measured in meters or nanometers.

-X-rays- waves with shorter wavelengths and higher frequencies than ultraviolet light, but longer than gamma rays, can penetrate soft tissues.
+X-rays- Waves with shorter wavelengths and higher frequencies than ultraviolet light, but longer than gamma rays, can penetrate soft tissues.

-<H1> Ignite: How does light move through a prism?
+<H1> Ignite: How Does Light Move Through a Prism?

 You have surely seen rainbows and maybe you have even heard that they are produced because light splits.
 How can light split?
 Why are different colors produced?

-<H1> Direct Instruction: How are light and energy related?
+<H1> Direct Instruction: How Are Light and Energy Related?

 In the previous lesson, you learned how electrons are arranged around the nucleus at specific energy levels, using electron configurations and quantum numbers to predict their behavior.
 This lesson will show how different forms of light – whether visible or invisible – interact with these electrons in everyday life and why they behave the way they do.
 You’ll also understand how energy relates to the light you see and use.
 Different types of electromagnetic radiation interact with matter, and this interaction is determined by their energy and wavelength.
 You’ll explore how energy can affect matter at the atomic level.